-Opportunities for working in big data abound in South Carolina for masters-educated data scientists.
-Data scientists with Teradata Corporation in Columbia work with a variety of companies and industries, including predicting when hard drives will fail for Dell computer company; and determining the likelihood of General Electric Healthcare’s MRI machines failing.
+Those industries can be found all across the state of South Carolina in both public and private sectors.
+Data scientists with Teradata Corporation in Columbia work with a variety of companies and industries, including predicting failures in everything from hard drives for Dell computer to MRI machines for General Electric.

 Preparing for a Master’s Degree in Data Science in South Carolina

 It’s never too early to plan for a master’s degree in data science.
-In fact, the best time to begin preparations is while completing undergraduate studies.
+In fact, the best time to begin preparations is while completing undergraduate studies, and there’s no better place to do that than right here.
 South Carolina boasts the first school in the country that offers an undergraduate degree in data science.
-While possession of this degree is not a strict requirement for those planning to pursue a master’s degree in data science, future South Carolina data scientists should:
+While earning a bachelor’s in data science is not a strict requirement for getting into a master’s degree in the field, future South Carolina data scientists should at a minimum:

-- Enroll in relevant undergraduate courses in science, computers and mathematics
+- Enroll in relevant undergraduate courses in science, computer and program, and statistics and mathematics

 - Study for the GMAT or GRE, with emphasis on preparation for the quantitative portions of the exams